-Bang Man was a great companion when I was in primary school as he was few years my senior.
-After completed his secondary education he worked with my dad.
+1. Bang Man was a great companion when I was in primary school as he was few years my senior.
+After completing his secondary education he worked with my dad.
 Outside working hours, he helped to accompany my elderly grandmother who was living alone.

-Bang Man was such a sweet, sweet man, jovial, funny and full of great stories.
+3. Bang Man was such a sweet, sweet man, jovial, funny and full of great stories.
 He has two wives.
-Bang Man himself appears bemused that he has gained the status of an operation manager to a shoe company, Clark.
+Bang Man himself appears bemused that he has gained the status of an operation manager for a shoe company, Clark.

-He related a story when he had to solve many of his customers’ problem.
-They were mostly professionals like engineers, lawyers and doctors.
+4. He related a story when he had to solve many of his customers’ problem.
+They were mostly professionals like engineers, lawyers, and doctors.
 But when it came to shoe, he insisted, he was a professional too.

-His carefree attitude makes me wonder how he manages two families.
-His son with the first wife is a pious religious ustaz and the second daughter is a teacher.
+5. His carefree attitude makes me wonder how he manages two families.
+His son with the first wife is a pious religious Ustaz and the second daughter is a teacher.

-In the younger days, he told me that, he used to cycle to school more than 10 km.
-His favourate past times then was watching movies in the only, dilapidated cinema in town.
+6. In the younger days, he told me that, he used to cycle to school more than 10 km.
+His favorite past times then was watching movies in the only, dilapidated cinema in town.
 In the 60s, the cinema was in bad shape.
-Not uncommon, Hindustani movies like, Sangam and Bobby were very popular and he was among those who repeatedly watching four times in a row to the extend that he can memorized the plot and story line very well.
+Not uncommon, Hindustani movies like, Sangam and Bobby were very popular and he was among those who repeatedly watching four times in a row to the extent that he can memorize the plot and storyline very well.

-Not infrequent, after he came back he would recount the story to me and as a young boy I was amazed by his story telling skill.
+7. Not infrequent, after he came back he would recount the story to me and as a young boy, I was amazed by his storytelling skill.

 8. It was during the last Raya, that we met again rekindling our fond memories of the good old days and patching up relations as friend and buddy.